 What Cryptocurrencies Can You Stake on Kraken?

 Although the interfaces are similar, on-chain staking with Kraken and opt-in rewards differ in how they generate yields.
-On-chain staking refers to true proof-of-stake, in which cryptocurrency tokens are used as collateral to secure blockchain transactions.
+On-chain staking refers to true Proof-of-Stake, in which cryptocurrency tokens are used as collateral to secure blockchain transactions.
 These protocols reward stakers with tokens in exchange for securing the chain.
 By contrast, yields on opt-in yield products can come from any source, although lending for leverage markets is the most likely usage.
 Carefully review Kraken’s Terms of Service (ToS) before allocating funds.

 kraken staking assets